totzyuta/lightest-sinatra-app-for-heroku/README.md

 1. Without Database
 2. With Database

-If you want to use database on heroku, just you can do is 2 steps.
-Please follow the instruction bellow.
+If you want to use database on heroku, just you can follow 3 steps.
+Please follow the instruction bellow :smiley_cat:

 # How to Use